How Will China Select Its New Leaders At Its Communist Party Congress?

 Communist personnel policies, Ding notes, make it hard to sack bureaucrats before they retire, and the bureaucrats are not subject to much independent oversight.

-Ding argues that Xi has used his mass anti-corruption campaign as a tool to knock out not just rival politicians and obstinate bureaucrats, but also party congress delegates.
+Ding argues that Xi has used his mass anti-corruption campaign as a tool to knock out not just rival politicians and obstinate bureaucrats but also party congress delegates.
 He notes that Chairman Mao did the same during the 1966-1975 Cultural Revolution.

 At the 19th party congress, experts will be looking at several key details.
 Here are some of the questions they are asking: